diemus/tablecache/README.md

 # TableCache
-use aliyun TableStore as a Cache or Session
+Use aliyun TableStore as Cache or Session

 ## Usage
 ### import